RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 }
 ```

-The universal transition looks the same on all platforms:
+Universal transitions look the same on all platforms:

 https://github.com/RadekVyM/SimpleToolkit/assets/65116078/694efb22-2a1f-4ec2-b169-307499357ae4